Tautological classes with twisted coefficients: The ``primary approximation'' to the cohomology of the moduli space

 Let $\mathcal O(\Sp({2g}))$ be the algebraic coordinate ring of the symplectic group over $\Q$.
 By the Peter--Weyl theorem, there is an isomorphism of $\Sp(2g) \times \Sp(2g)$-bimodules

 where the sum runs over all irreducible representations of the symplectic group.
-We remark that $V_\llambda \cong V_\llambda^\vee$, but it is more canonical to keep the duals above.
+We consider $V_\llambda$ to have a left action and $V_\llambda^\vee$ with a right action.
 Using the left action of $\Sp(2g)$ on $\mathcal O(\Sp(2g))$, we may consider it as defining a local system of algebras $\O(\Sp(2g))$ on $M_g$.
 Taking its cohomology, we get that

 is in a natural way a commutative $\Q$-algebra.
 See \cite[Section 9.5]{hainlooijenga} or \cite{hainnormalfunctions}.

 \begin{rem}A perhaps more down to earth way to understand this multiplication is as follows.
 Suppose that we have $V_\llambda \otimes V_{\langle \mu \rangle} \supset V_{\langle \nu \rangle}$.
 Then we get a multiplication map